 One to four, maximum six credits.
 Technical problems in electronics that are of particular interest to technicians.
-Prerequisite: consent of the department head.
+Prerequisite: Department Head Approval.

-EET 2051-2054 ADVANCED TECHNICAL PROBLEMS ELECTRONICS
+EET 2050 (1-4) ADVANCED TECHNICAL PROBLEMS ELECTRONICS

 One to four, maximum four credits.
 A study of problems in applied engineering science that are of particular interest to the electronics technician.